yashvikram30/yashvikram30/README.md

 <h2 align="left">Hi 👋!
-My name is Yash and I'm a student, from Indian Institute of Information Technology, Nagpur(IIIT Nagpur).</h2>
+My name is Yash and I'm a student, from Indian Institute of Information Technology, Nagpur. </h2>

 ###